tnelson/Pardinus/README.md

 This repository includes the source code for the Pardinus solver, an extension to the [Kodkod](http://alloy.mit.edu/kodkod/index.html) solver for relational logic.
 It extends Kodkod with the following functionalities:
 * Target-oriented and weighted-target oriented model finding
-* Model finding over temporal relational formulas
+* Model finding over (past and future) temporal relational formulas
 * Symbolic bound declarations
 * Decomposed parallelized model finding
 * Unbounded relational model finding